An accessible yoga style for those with mobility issues. Only £5 per class!

 5. Opportunities to meet people and socialize – Joining chair yoga classes for those with mobility issues and the elderly will also give them a venue to socialise and make friends.

 6. Improved stress and pain management – Chair yoga includes breath work, which can help people not only with stress management but also for coping with and managing pain.
 Through meditation and paying attention to your breath, you can help your body and mind to cope with the pain of an illness or condition you may suffer with.

 Classes are an hour long and run Mondays at 11.15am and Wednesdays at 11.45am from week beginning 28th October 2019.
 Just turn up to class and pay on the day.
-Classes cost £5. (please note there will be no class on Wednesday 6th November due to a course running at the studio)
+Classes cost £5.

 Subscribe to our Newsletter!